 - Pseudomonads include a number of true Pseudomonas species as well as many species formerly classified in the genus.

-- Pseudomonads are natural residents of soil and water and may cause primary skin infections in healthy individuals, usually a self-limiting skin rash or folliculitis.
+- Pseudomonads are natural residents of soil and water.
+They rarely cause infections in healthy individuals.

 - In immunocompromised patients, systemic infections can occur which may be severe and associated with a high mortality.